mpapenbr/spring-security-demo/README.md

 # Order of development
 Here the order of branches used during development
 - startbase
 - step 1
   just focus on testing the (method-) security
 - step 2
   adding users and/or other repository entities to be used in this context.

-# Goals for repository-service-security
+# Goals for step  2

 ## Combine different user sources (read from yaml and read from db)
 **Notes**: